kumahq/kuma/docs/madr/decisions/034-default-target-ref-policy.md

 Under legacy policies, `ExternalServices` are filtered by `MeshTrafficPermissions`, potentially restricting user access to some services.
 However, in the new policies, we intend to change this approach.

-This raises a critical question:

-In scenarios where mTLS is enabled but there is no default `MeshTrafficPermission`, should we eliminate `ExternalServices` endpoints?

 This action would enable each dataplane to communicate with all `ExternalServices`, with the option to filter them out using either `reachableServices` or a new mechanism called `autoReachableServices`.

 #### Pros